How Egg-laying Hens Are Farmed and Killed

 While free-range may offer the promise of happier hens enjoying a more natural environment, this is sadly just clever marketing.
 The only way that you can ensure you don’t contribute to the suffering of hens and their chicks is to stop eating eggs and go vegan.

-Chickens are sophisticated talkers – Chickens communicate with 24 to 30 vocalisations, each can be nuanced and with a distinct meaning.
+Chickens are sophisticated talkers – Chickens communicate with more than 30 vocalisations, each can be nuanced and with a distinct meaning.
 These calls include everything from roosters saying “I’ve found food” with an excited, rapid “tuck-tuck-tuck” to a soft, vibrating warning “errrr” that spurs little chicks to run to their mums or to flatten to the ground.1Collias NE and Collias EC.
 1967.
 A field study of the Red Jungle Fowl in north-central India.
 The Condor 69(4):360-86.2Smith CL, Zielinski SL.
 2014.
 Brainy Bird.
 Sci Am; 310(2):60-65.

 Chickens recognise each other’s faces – Chickens recognise a large number of other chickens, not only from within their group but outsiders, too.3Bradshaw RH.
 1991.
 Discrimination of group members by laying hens Gallus domesticus.
 Behav Process.143–151.
 4Bradshaw RH.
 1992 Conspecific discrimination and social preference in the laying hen.
 Appl Anim Behav Sci.33:69–75.5D’Eath RB, Stone RJ.1999.Chickens use visual cues in social discrimination: an experiment with coloured lighting.
 Appl Anim Behav Sci.
 62:233–242.
 Research has shown that they can do this even when they are shown colour slides of chickens in their flock!6Bradshaw RH, Dawkins MS. Slides of conspecifics as representatives of real animals in laying hens (Gallus domesticus) Behav Process.
 1993;28:165–172.